 Overview of Banks in Costa Rica

-The banking system of Costa Rica is composed of state-owned banks, commercial banks, private finance companies, savings and loans cooperatives, and insurance company.
+The banking system of Costa Rica is composed of state-owned banks, commercial banks, private finance companies, savings and loans cooperatives, and insurance companies.
 All banks in Costa Rica are covered by the policies set by the Banco Central de Costa Rica, which is the country’s central bank.
-It is responsible for setting the banking policies that will be enforced by the General Supervisory Agency of Finance.
+It is responsible for setting the banking policies that are enforced by the General Supervisory Agency of Finance.

-Moody’s Investors Service recently downgraded the ratings of some banks in Costa Rica in terms of foreign currency senior unsecured debt and local currency deposit.
-From Ba1, the rating of Banco Nacional de Costa Rica (BNCR) and Banco de Costa Rica (BCR) was downgraded to Ba2 with a negative outlook.
+Moody’s Investors Service recently downgraded the ratings of some banks in Costa Rica in terms of foreign currency senior unsecured debt and local currency deposits.
+From Ba1, the rating of Banco Nacional de Costa Rica (BNCR) and Banco de Costa Rica (BCR) was downgraded to Ba2, with a negative outlook.

 For anyone considering a banking career in Costa Rica, this list of top banks in Costa Rica is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Headquartered in San Jose, Banco Nacional de Costa Rica (BNCR) is the largest state-owned commercial bank in the country.
 It is also the second largest bank in Central America in terms of assets.
 It was formed in 1914 under the name Banco Internacional de Costa Rica.
 In 1936, the bank changed its name to Banco Nacional de Costa Rica.
 It was classified as an AA+ class bank by Fitch Ratings in 2013.

 State-owned commercial bank Banco de Costa Rica (BCR) is considered one of the strongest banks in Costa Rica, as well as in Central America.
 It was established in 1877 as a private commercial bank, but in the last decade of the 19th century, it was designated to become a currency issuer and the exclusive manager of public revenues.